FELPS Application Process

 - Applicants must notify the program of any changes to employer, role, or status after the time of application by emailing firstname.lastname@example.org.
 Failure to do so may result in the application being removed from consideration and/or an offer being rescinded.

-- Applicants must commit to attending the mandatory two-part Orientation on November 6 and 7, 2021, as well as two to three monthly sessions, to start around 6:00pm.
+- Applicants must commit to attending the mandatory Orientation on November 5, 2022, as well as two to three monthly sessions, to start around 6:00pm.
 Applicants must also be willing to make the time commitment to meet all deadlines and complete all assignments including reading and writing exercises (approximately two hours per week in addition to the sessions) as part of exploring public service and charting a five-year career path with the guidance of FELPS staff and guides.

 There is a $650 program fee to participate in the fellowship.

 This fee has been reduced for this year from the previous amount of $800.
 We suggest that each fellow encourage their organization to fund their participation in this valuable professional development opportunity, but that is up to the discretion of the individual and organization; each fellow is ultimately responsible for the $650 payment.

 Payments can be made via check or credit card, and payment information will be included as part of the acceptance packet for those who are selected for the program.
 The program fee must be received in full by October 25, 2022 for Fellows to participate.

 The bulk of the program cost for each Fellow is subsidized, which would otherwise cost more than $2,000 per Fellow.
 We regret that we are unable to offer scholarships or payment plans.

 Selection of Fellows is based on the following criteria: